Managerial Communication - Meaning and Important Concepts

 A successful manager is one who communicates effectively with his subordinates.
 It is really essential for managers to express their views clearly for the team members to understand what exactly is expected out of them.

-Usually there are two ways managers communicate amongst themselves and with their subordinates:
+Usually there are three ways in which managers communicate amongst themselves and with their subordinates:

 Communication done with the help of words is called as verbal communication.
 No written records are available in verbal communication.